KhronosGroup/glTF/specification/README.md

 <a name="designprinciples.crossplatformandcrossdevice">
 ## Cross-Platform and Cross-Device

 Like the GL APIs, glTF strives to be cross-platform and cross-device.
-JSON is platform-agnostic.
+JSON is platform-agnostic.  glTF explicitly defines the endianness of binary data as little endian.
 Libraries that load the glTF referenced image formats are readily avilable on all platforms.

 glTF assets also have a <a href="#profile">`profile`</a> that indicates what GL API it targets, e.g., `WebGL 1.0`.

-_TODO: need deeper discussion here, e.g., endianness._
+_TODO: Deeper discussion here?_

 <a name="designprinciples.other">
 ## Other